 Between 1993 and 1998, the number of MAP requests in Canada grew dramatically.
-Unfortunately, the area within the ILBD responsible for the Competent Authority function was under-resourced and could not cope with the rising demand in both the APA and double tax caseload, and the additional function of providing headquarters assistance to TSOs on transfer pricing and double taxation issues.
+Unfortunately, the area within the ILBD (formerly known as the International Tax Directorate) responsible for the Competent Authority function was under-resourced and could not cope with the rising demand in both the APA and double tax caseload, and the additional function of providing headquarters assistance to TSOs on transfer pricing and double taxation issues.